 The Group uses Renminbi ("RMB") as its reporting currency.
-The functional currency of the Company and its subsidiaries located outside of the PRC is the United States dollar ("USD"), and the functional currency of its subsidiaries located in the PRC is RMB.
+The functional currency of the Company and its subsidiary located in PRC is RMB, and the functional currency of subsidiaries located outside of PRC is the United States dollar ("USD").

 Assets and liabilities are translated from each entity's functional currency to the reporting currency at the exchange rate on the balance sheet date.
 Equity amounts are translated at historical exchange rates, and revenues, expenses, gains and losses are translated using the average rate for the year.
-Translation adjustments are reported as cumulative translation adjustments and are shown as a separate component of accumulated other comprehensive income (loss) in the combined and consolidated statements of shareholders' equity.
+Translation adjustments are reported as cumulative translation adjustments and are shown as a separate component of accumulated other comprehensive income (loss) in the consolidated statements of shareholders' equity.

 Monetary assets and liabilities denominated in currencies other than the entity's applicable functional currencies are translated into the functional currencies at the prevailing rates of exchange at the balance sheet date.
 Nonmonetary assets and liabilities are remeasured into the applicable functional currencies at historical exchange rates.
 Transactions in currencies other than the applicable functional currencies during the year are converted into the functional currencies at the applicable rates of exchange prevailing at the transaction dates.
-Transaction gains and losses are recognized in the combined and consolidated statements of operations and comprehensive loss.
+Transaction gains and losses are recognized in the consolidated statements of operations and comprehensive loss.